 |Mayor||$1,204.78 per month (or the choice of a City-owned vehicle)|

 |Councillors||$601.35 per month|

 Effective the first pay period ending in July and each year thereafter, car allowance amounts will be indexed by the increase or decrease in the City of Edmonton mileage rate from January 1st of the previous year to January 1st of the current year.

 Members of Council have the option to participate in one of the following retirement options:

 a.
 11% contribution by the City of Edmonton to elected official's total annual salary to support retirement; or

 b.
 12% contribution by the City of Edmonton directed to Alberta Urban Municipalities Association (AUMA) Defined Contribution Pension Plan.

-The City of Edmonton Members of Council will be provided with a transition allowance, upon the conclusion of their service, equal to three weeks salary for each year served, to a maximum of 36 weeks.
+Fully taxable payment provided on conclusion of their service, equal to three weeks salary for each year served, to a maximum of 36 weeks.